Lungfish

-Lungfish are freshwater vertebrates belonging to the class Dipnoi.
-Lungfish are best known for retaining ancestral characteristics within the Osteichthyes, including the ability to breathe air, and ancestral structures within Sarcopterygii, including the presence of lobed fins with a well-developed internal skeleton.
-Lungfish represent the closest living relatives of the tetrapods.
+Lungfish, also known as dipnoans, are freshwater vertebrates belonging to the class Dipnoi.
+Lungfish are best known for their innovative respiratory system, including the ability to breathe air, and derived structures within Sarcopterygii, including the presence of lobed fins with a well-developed internal skeleton.
+Lungfish represent the closest living relatives of the tetrapods (which includes living amphibians, reptiles, birds and mammals).
 The mouths of lungfish typically bear tooth plates, which are used to crush hard shelled organisms.

 Today there are only six known species of lungfish, living in Africa, South America, and Australia, though they were formerly globally distributed.
 The fossil record of the group extends into the Early Devonian, over 410 million years ago.
 The earliest known members of the group were marine, while almost all post-Carboniferous representatives inhabit freshwater environments.

 Etymology

-Modern Latin from the Greek δίπνοος (dipnoos) with two breathing structures, from δι- twice and πνοή breathing, breath.
+Dipnoan is English, Dipnoi is Modern Latin and δίπνοο (dípnoo) is Modern Greek. Αll these names are derived from Classical Greek δίπνοος (dípnoos) “with two breathing structures”, from δι- (di-) “twice” and πνοή (pnoḗ) “breathing, breath”.

 Anatomy and morphology

 All lungfish demonstrate an uninterrupted cartilaginous notochord and an extensively developed palatal dentition.
 Basal ("primitive") lungfish groups may retain marginal teeth and an ossified braincase, but derived lungfish groups, including all modern species, show a significant reduction in the marginal bones and a cartilaginous braincase.
 The bones of the skull roof in primitive lungfish are covered in a mineralized tissue called cosmine, but in post-Devonian lungfishes, the skull roof lies beneath the skin and the cosmine covering is lost.
 All modern lungfish show significant reductions and fusions of the bones of the skull roof, and the specific bones of the skull roof show no homology to the skull roof bones of ray-finned fishes or tetrapods.
 During the breeding season, the South American lungfish develops a pair of feathery appendages that are actually highly modified pelvic fins.
 These fins are thought to improve gas exchange around the fish's eggs in its nest.

-Through convergent evolution, lungfishes have evolved internal nostrils similar to the tetrapods' choana, and a brain with certain similarities to the Lissamphibian brain (except for the Queensland lungfish, which branched off in its own direction about 277 million years ago and has a brain resembling that of the Latimeria).
+Through convergent evolution, lungfishes have evolved internal nostrils similar to the tetrapods' choana, and a brain with certain similarities to Lissamphibian brain (except for the Queensland lungfish, which branched off in its own direction about 277 million years ago and has a brain resembling that of the Latimeria).

 The dentition of lungfish is different from that of any other vertebrate group.
 "Odontodes" on the palate and lower jaws develop in a series of rows to form a fan-shaped occlusion surface.
 These odontodes then wear to form a uniform crushing surface.
 In several groups, including the modern lepidosireniformes, these ridges have been modified to form occluding blades.

 The modern lungfishes have a number of larval features, which suggest paedomorphosis.
 They also demonstrate the largest genome among the vertebrates.

 Modern lungfish all have an elongate body with fleshy, paired pectoral and pelvic fins and a single unpaired caudal fin replacing the dorsal, caudal and anal fins of most fishes.